I love my Venetian blinds, they look so stylish! And, they are an ideal way to get the best level of light and privacy in a room.

-- Allow to dry or wipe down with a microfibre cloth.
+- Allow to dry, or wipe down with a microfiber cloth.

-If your blind will fit in the bathtub this is an easy option because you can avoid having to wipe each slat.
-This will only work for metal blinds such as aluminium or plastic blinds.
-Don’t use this option if your venetian blind is made of wood.
+If your blind will fit in the bathtub you can avoid having to wipe each slat.
+This will only work for metal blinds such as aluminum or plastic blinds.
+Don’t use this option if your Venetian blind is made of wood.

 - Take down your blind.